HDFC to sell 10 pc stake in HDFC Capital to ADIA for Rs 184 crore | Business

 In addition, the funds will invest in technology companies such as fin-tech and clean-tech engaged in the affordable housing ecosystem.

-It is to be noted that HDFC announced earlier this month announced to merge with the country's largest private lender HDFC Bank to create a banking behemoth.
+Earlier this month, HDFC announced merger of the company with the country's largest private lender HDFC Bank to create a banking behemoth.

-Once the deal is effective, HDFC Bank will be 100 percent owned by public shareholders, and existing shareholders of HDFC will own 41 percent of the bank, according to stock exchange filings by the firms.
+Once the deal is effective, HDFC Bank will be 100 per cent owned by public shareholders, and existing shareholders of HDFC will own 41 per cent of the bank, according to stock exchange filings.

 HDFC Chairman Deepak Parekh said the investment by ADIA will enable HDFC Capital to leverage ADIA's global expertise and experience to further propel HDFC Capital towards becoming a leading investment platform for global and local investors across multiple strategies and asset classes in the real estate and technology ecosystem.